kenjis/php-framework-benchmark/README.md

 ### Hello World Benchmark

-These are my benchmarks, not yours. **I encourage you to run on your environments.**
+These are my benchmarks, not yours. **I encourage you to run on your (production equivalent) environments.**

 (2015/11/29)